-John A Graham has over fifteen years experience performing and directing ensembles.
+John A Graham has over fifteen years experience performing in, and directing ensembles.

 Princeton Georgian Choirs (2006-2013).
-John is the artistic director and concert organizer for this ensemble of amateur singers comprising Princeton undergraduates, graduate students, and staff members.
-Just a sample from dozens of live recordings and video:
+John served as artistic director and concert organizer for this ensemble of Princeton undergraduates, graduate students, and staff members.
+There are links to video on the Performances page of this website; here are also some audio recordings:

 Princeton Maracatu Brazilian Marching Band (2012).
 John was a performer in this new Princeton ensemble, directed by Scott Kettner of Maracatu-NewYork.
 See live video of our first performance:

 While conducting research in Tbilisi Georgia, John was an active member of the Aghsavali Ensemble, a Georgian mens choir devoted to the promotion and performance of Georgian traditional chant.
-Here some recent recordings from the ensemble:
+There are many videos on the Performance page of this website; here is also an audio recording:

 - Esaia Mkhiaruli Iqav – Rejoice, Oh Isaiah!